eosnetworkfoundation/grant-framework/README.md

 ### 4. Payments
 Payments are made in EOS at the time of milestone sign off up to and including the final deliverable milestone.

+## Changes to a Grant After Approval
+- Accepted grant applications can be amended at any time.
+However, this _necessitates a reevaluation by the committee_ and the same number of approvals as an application (according to the [levels](#grant-levels)).
+If your application has been accepted and, during development, you find that your project significantly deviates from the original specification, please open a new pull request that modifies the existing application.
+This also applies in case of significant delays.
+- If your _delivery schedule_ significantly changes, please also open a pull request with an updated timeline.
+- If your deliveries are significantly delayed and we cannot get a hold of you, we will terminate the grant (3 approvals required, regardless of level.
+If a member of the committee creates the termination PR, only 2 more approvals are required).

 ## Grant Teams
 There are three teams that drive the process for ENF Direct Grants: Committee, Evaluators, and Operations